askinne2/fields-bright-enrollment/docs/guides/getting-started.md

 <ol class="steps">
 <li>
 <strong>Log into WordPress</strong><br>
-Go to your website's admin area (usually <code>yourwebsite.com/wp-admin</code>) and sign in with your administrator account.
+Go to your website's admin area (Login URL <a href="https://fields-bright.com/21ads-login" target="blank">fields-bright.com/21ads-login</a>) and sign in with your administrator account.
 </li>

 <li>
 <strong>Find the Enrollment Menu</strong><br>
-In the left sidebar, look for <strong>Workshops</strong> and <strong>Enrollments</strong>.
+In the left sidebar, look for <strong>Enrollments</strong>.
 These are where you'll manage everything.
 </li>

 <li>